 Watch the scenes, wipe your tears away, and make your way out of the Tower of Bab-il.

 After the scene, fly to Baron and land next to the castle.
 Wait a fraction of a second, and then enter the castle.
 (If you don't wait, you will instead walk onto the castle tile without entering.)

-Head to the right side of the castle, go into the basement to get the Elixir and then get Cid's lackeys to install the hook on your airship.
+Head to the right side of the castle and get Cid's lackeys to install the hook on your airship.

 Fly north to Mt.Hobs, pick up the hovercraft, fly northwest to Eblan, and finally take the hovercraft west to the cave.